ka-dyn/ExpandedContent/README.md

 - Vermin Shape (I, II)
 - Detonate
 - Incendiary Cloud
+- Corrosive Consumption
+- Trial of Fire and Acid

 Compatible with all mods as far as I am aware, extra features are unlocked if used with these mods